 Q: What are the alternative social events and excursions?

 A: We offer some entertaining activities designed exclusively for our delegates.
-On Sunday evening there is a possibility to partake in our traditional sightseen boat tour “Under the Bridges”.
-On Wednesday and Friday we offer field trips to practically experience some of the issues discussed during the conference.
+On Sunday evening there is a possibility to partake in our traditional sightseeing boat tour “Under the Bridges”.
 Excursions have to be booked in advance, tickets required.
-For more information, see the program or http://www.worldwaterweek.org/programme/#tours
+For more information, see the programme.

 Q: I need to use a laptop or other technical equipment.
 Will my outlet/plug fit into a Swedish socket?